| Introduction In your central role as head of your school you need to be clear

 pupils' needs.

-a relaxation of discipline by either the staff or prefects
+Which of the following needs did your pupils identify: a relaxation of discipline by either the staff or prefects

 or both